 Issues and evidence

-In July 2016 we launched our Call for Issues with Supporting Evidence for the south west marine plan area.
+Issues for the south west marine plan area were gathered following a Call for Issues with Supporting Evidence, held in summer 2016.
 As part of the call, we produced issue information sheets, which include environmental, social, economic and governance issues.
-You can find out more about the Call here.

 Marine plans place sustainability at the centre of all decisions.